fubinf/sedrila/README.md

   No such mechanism is implemented so far, though.

-## 3.3 TODO handling during development
+## 3.3 TODO-handling during development

 We use this convention for the development of `sedrila`.
 It may also be helpful for course authors if the team is small enough.